DECserver: Model history

 The DECserver 200 was a network terminal switch for Ethernet Local Area Networks, providing a convenient method to logically connect up to eight Digital asynchronous terminals to one or more service nodes (hosts) on an Ethernet.
 The DECserver 200 also provided the capability to connect host systems that did not support the LAT protocol, Digital personal computers, and dial-out modems directly to ports on the server.
 The DECserver 200 implemented the Local Area Transport (LAT) protocol for communication with service nodes that implemented this protocol on the same Ethernet.
 There were two options of DECserver 200 hardware: the DECserver 200/MC, which contained RS-232-C lines with full modem control (DSRVB-AB) and the DECserver 200/DL, which contained DECconnect lines with data leads only (DSRVB-BB).
-The /DL version delivers these data leads through a single connector (similar to Centronix printer connection).
+The /DL version delivers these data leads through a single connector (similar to Centronics printer connection).
 A special cable connects the DECserver to a "harmonica", with the same style of mass-connector, plus 8 MMJ jacks, positioned close to the terminals to be connected.